avan-dam/uva-webapps-blog/README.md

 # uva-webapps-blog
 This was my second one week project on web development.

-I learnt about Jekyll, Javascript, Markdown, Bootstrap
+I learnt about Jekyll, Javascript, Markdown, Bootstrap and more about HTML and CSS.

 This website is a blog about how to approach the new reality corona has inflicted on the world.